-The museum offers opportunities for undergraduate and graduate students to learn about the power and importance of play in the lives of children and adults.
+The Strong offers opportunities for undergraduate and graduate students to learn about the power and importance of play in the lives of children and adults.
 Programs are offered at the museum or at your institution in a variety of subject areas, including education, psychology, and museum studies.
 Museum educators can also create custom programs to uniquely suit your educational needs.

 The Reggio Emilia Approach in Action

 Discover how The Strong’s Woodbury Preschool implements the Reggio Emilia approach to early childhood education.